SAFE: Machine Unlearning With Shard Graphs

 the total data needed to retrain the adapters of all shards $S_j$ that point to $S_i$.
 Hence, the expected cost of forgetting depends on the expected size of $M_x$, which in turns depends on the graph topology.
 We now analyze some interesting cases, which will inform our experimental setup.

 \textit{Random connectivity.} Suppose each node is connected to $d$ other nodes uniformly at random.
 Then in expectation (see Appendix) we have:

 Which scales quadratically with the degree.

-\textit{Partition in disjoint cliques.} Consider now the case where the graph is partitioned in disjoint cliques of size $d$ (see \cref{fig:graph_examples}B\,(b)).
+\textit{Partition in disjoint cliques.} Consider now the case where the graph is partitioned into disjoint cliques of size $d$ (see \cref{fig:graph_examples}B\,(b)).
 In this case, all the $N(S_j)$ in \cref{eq:retrain-data} perfectly coincide and the union corresponds to $N(S_j)$.
-This leads to an expected forget cost that scales with the size $d$ of the shards' clique
+This leads to an expected forget cost that scales with the size $d$ of the shard's clique

 In particular, compared to the random connection case, the cost is linear instead of quadratic in the degree of the nodes.